-Pretty strong.
-Harakeke has been used in rope form for centuries, whether this be guiding Waka around the Pacific, or being exported to Europe, the natural strength of harakeke has been proven.
-This makes it perfect for natural fibre composites.
+Very.
+Harakeke has been used in rope form for centuries.
+Whether this be guiding Waka around the Pacific, or being exported to Europe, the natural strength of harakeke is tried and tested.
+It is the perfect fibre for natural fibre composite materials.